 We believe that our cash generating capability and financial condition, together with our revolving credit facilities and other available methods of debt financing, such as commercial paper borrowings and long-term debt financing, will be adequate to meet our operating, investing and financing needs.
-Our primary sources of cash available to fund cash outflows, such as our anticipated share repurchases, dividend payments, debt repayments and transition tax liability under the TCJ Act, include cash from operations, proceeds obtained from issuances of commercial paper and long-term debt, and cash and cash equivalents.
+Our primary sources of cash available to fund cash outflows, such as our anticipated share repurchases, dividend payments, debt repayments, our proposed acquisition of Pioneer Foods and transition tax liability under the TCJ Act, include cash from operations, proceeds obtained from issuances of commercial paper and long-term debt, and cash and cash equivalents.
 However, there can be no assurance that volatility in the global capital and credit markets will not impair our ability to access these markets on terms commercially acceptable to us, or at all.
 See "Our Business Risks" included in this Form 10-Q and "Item 1A.
 Risk Factors" and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Business Risks" included in our 2018 Form 10-K for further information.

-As of June 15, 2019, we had cash, cash equivalents, short-term investments and restricted cash in our consolidated subsidiaries outside the United States of \$3.0 billion, including restricted cash held outside the United States of approximately \$0.1 billion related to our acquisition of SodaStream.
+As of September 7, 2019, we had cash, cash equivalents, short-term investments and restricted cash in our consolidated subsidiaries outside the United States of \$3.2 billion, including restricted cash held outside the United States of approximately \$0.1 billion related to our acquisition of SodaStream.
 See Note 12 to our condensed consolidated financial statements for further discussion of restricted cash.
-As of June 15, 2019, cash, cash equivalents and short-term investments in our consolidated subsidiaries subject to currency controls or currency exchange restrictions were not material.
+As of September 7, 2019, cash, cash equivalents and short-term investments in our consolidated subsidiaries subject to currency controls or currency exchange restrictions were not material.

 The TCJ Act imposed a mandatory one-time transition tax on undistributed international earnings.
-As of June 15, 2019, our mandatory transition tax liability was \$3.4 billion.
-Under the provisions of the TCJ Act, this transition tax liability must be paid over eight years.
+As of September 7, 2019, our mandatory transition tax liability was \$3.4 billion.
+This transition tax liability will be paid over the remaining seven years.
 Any additional guidance issued by the IRS may impact our recorded amounts for this transition tax liability.
 See Note 5 to our condensed consolidated financial statements for further discussion of the TCJ Act.